Discover Bright Ideas

 First to See the Light

-Bright Ideas the Illuminated the World
+Bright Ideas that Illuminated the World

 First to See the Light